Instanton L-spaces and splicing: Introduction

-The advantage of proving this theorem in the instanton Floer setting has to do, of course, with the connection to the fundamental group described above.
-In particular, Theorem \ref{thm:main} has as a corollary the recent result of Lidman, Pinz{\'o}n-Caicedo, and Zentner stated below.
+The advantage of proving a result like Theorem \ref{thm:main} in the instanton Floer setting has to do, of course, with the connection between framed instanton homology and the fundamental group, highlighted above.
+In particular, Theorem \ref{thm:main} has as a corollary the following result of Lidman, Pinz{\'o}n-Caicedo, and Zentner, alluded to at the beginning.
 Their proof used a different version of instanton Floer homology, together with arguments involving exact triangles, cabling, the pillowcase, and holonomy perturbations.

 \begin{corollary}[\cite{lpcz}] There exists a nontrivial homomorphism $\pi_1(Y)\to SU(2)$ for every closed, oriented, toroidal 3-manifold $Y$. \end{corollary}